dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 #### Multi-line unquoted
 Using multi-line unquoted string, a single newline character will be replaced with a space and the whitespace around a line will be trimmed.
-A completely empty line by replaced with a newline character.
+A completely empty line will be replaced with a newline character.
 Example YAML:
 ```yaml
 multi unquoted: